julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ```

 <p>Here, we are defining an <custom-code>int</custom-code> called <custom-code>my_number</custom-code>.
 Then, we assign <custom-code>10</custom-code> to <custom-code>my_number</custom-code>.
 This value will have to be stored somewhere in memory, and this location will receive an address - which is usually a random number.
 We can call it an address in memory, a location in memory, a reference, call it whatever makes it easier for you to understand it.</p>
 <p>To retrieve a variable's address (and value) from memory, we can use a pointer.
-In short, pointer is something that points to the address of a variable.
+In short, a pointer is something that points to the address of a variable.
 Let's take a look at this in practice:</p>

 ```c
 #include <stdio.h>